logicalclocks/hopsworks-tutorials/integrations/dbt_bq/README.md

 Press the `Deploy` button at the top left corner and then press `Environments`.

+Create a new environment, pass environment name.

+Press **Only run on a custom branch** and then pass your branch name.

-Create a new environment, pass environment name and BigQuery table name where DBT models will be stored.
+Pass the BigQuery table name where DBT models are stored.
 Press **Save**.

-Press `Create Job` button.
+Press `Create Job` and the `Deploy Job` button.

 Add job name, select environment.
-In `Run Timeout` pass **900**.

 In `Commands` pass the next: `dbt build --select data_pipeline+`.